 It took three years from 1910 to 1913 and $1 million to build Northway, the Greenwich version of Le Petit Trianon in Connecticut.
 Northway is a nearly perfect copy of the model.

 You need a full day to visit both.
 Spend as much time in Versailles Gardens as you can.
 Visit Le Petit Trianon.
 Rent a boat on the Grand Canal (1 hour costs 16 euros) or a bicycle in the park (1 hour costs 7.50 euros).
 Go to one of the two good restaurants: La Flottille or La Petite Venise.
-The visit of Le Petit Trianon and a lunch at La Petite Venise are included in Versailles Palace full day tour from Paris.
+The visit of Le Petit Trianon and a lunch at La Petite Venise are included in Palace of Versailles full day tour from Paris.
 Information.

 Le Petit Trianon is part of the domain of Marie-Antoinette.
 The domain also includes the Queen's Hamlet (Hameau de la Reine), a rustic retreat built for Marie Antoinette in 1783.
 Designed with the help of the famous painter Hubert Robert, it contained a meadowland with lakes and streams, a Temple of Love, a belvedere, with a neighbouring grotto and cascade.